Core SDK options

 TypeScript v1 TypeScript v2 Java v1 Java v2 Python v1 Python v2 C# Go PHP ✅ ✅ ✅ ✅ ✅ ✅ ✅ ✅ ✅

 The name of the API.
 This is used to identify the API in the liblab portal.
-If the apiName
+If the apiName is not set, the API name is taken from the name in the API spec.

-For Swagger and OpenAPI specs, this is the title
+For Swagger and OpenAPI specs, this is the title field in the info object.

 {